run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/configuring-automatic-actions/register-change-automatic-actions.md

 title: Register change automatic actions
-Description: This registration will be associated with the automatic actions, where it will be used in the CITSmart Nagios, Zabbix, Inventory and Correlated Events event managers' registers.
+Description: This registration will be associated with the automatic actions, where it will be used in the 4biz Nagios, Zabbix, Inventory and Correlated Events event managers' registers.
 # Register change automatic actions

 Some events will present a situation where the appropriate action will need to be addressed by the change management process, that is, this functionality is intended to register automatic actions of the type change.
-This registration will be associated with the automatic actions, where it will be used in the CITSmart Nagios, Zabbix, Inventory and Correlated Events event managers' registers.
+This registration will be associated with the automatic actions, where it will be used in the 4biz Nagios, Zabbix, Inventory and Correlated Events event managers' registers.

 This feature provides a variety of actions, such as including, changing, and